ContestedWheel/Achievement-BD/README.md

     def __str__(self):
         return f"{self.player} → {self.achievement}"
 ```
+## Step 3: creating a admin file for the panel

-Step 3: At `admin_panel/bd_models/admin`
+At your `admin_panel/bd_models/admin`
- create a file named achievement.py Then Paste the Following Code
+Folder create a file named achievement.py Then Paste the Following Code

 ```py
 from typing import TYPE_CHECKING, Any